SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 There's 1 plot here for each age cohort.
 The blue curve is the treatment arm, and the black curve is the control arm.
-The vertical dashed lines are the 95% confidence limits on the probability of infection in each arm; we'd like to see those wells separated.
+The vertical dashed lines are the 95% confidence limits on the probability of infection in each arm; we'd like to see those well separated.

 Going down the plots:
 - The overall cohort shows good separation.
 Our distribution for the probability of